 I decided to lead the literacy program for a few months at Church Gresley and managed the library developed the assessment and planning for literacy throughout the centres.
 While I loved this role, I again agreed to step up into the Assistant Manager roles at the Church Gresley setting during the few months our team had to adjust to Covid-19.
 I always enjoyed working with the leadership team while remaining with the children however I found my role was adapting to focus more on management and leading others practice while working alongside them in practice everyday.
 I really enjoyed this move and as we reopened to our ‘new normal’ I focused on adapting our practice to meet the safety and emotional needs of our children, families and practitioners.

 When the opportunity arose to become Assistant Manager at the new site at Branston Road I was very excited.
-I aim to step into the manager role as the setting and team develop and it has been fascinating being part of the development and design of this setting from the start.
-Now its open I am just enjoying meeting all our new families and children and look forward to being part of their journey.
+I have now stepped into the manager role as the setting and am focused on team development and creating an outstanding setting.
+It was fascinating being part of the development and design of this setting from the start and I am really proud of what we have acheived..
+I am enjoying meeting all our new families and children and look forward to being part of their journey and focusing on my development as a leader.